 to use a fictional bump map for rendering Io.

-Saturn's rings, in particular the different profiles (brightness, transparency etc.) now
+detailed model of Saturn's rings, in particular the different profiles (brightness,

 of much lower quality than the other renderings at this site.
 The remaining renderings of

 the Earth aren't very impressive either and will be replaced Real Soon Now.
 The same is

 true of the Mars renderings.
 (3) Moved some of the news from this page to the Older news page.

 - 27.04.2003: Added renderings of Io to the experimental

 renderings page.
 They show attempts to create true color renderings of Io, an

 extremely difficult object to render in correct color.
 Fixed the links